acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

   solution.yaml, using the "image" attribute of any model microservice
 * if not already configured, configure the docker service to allow access to the Acumos platform docker proxy as an insecure registry.
-* login to the Acumos platform docker proxy using the Acumos platform username and password provided by the user
+* login to the Acumos platform docker proxy using the docker-proxy username and password provided by the user
 * login to the Acumos project docker registry (current credentials are provided as default values in deploy.sh)
 * copy the subfolders under "microservice" from the unpacked solution.zip to /var/acumos
-* update databroker.json per the datasource selected by the user
+* update Data Broker.json per the datasource selected by the user

-  * if the user provided a file path as datasource, replace the hostpath attribute of the databroker deployment in solution.yaml with the user-provided file path, replace the "local_system_data_file_path" attribute in databroker.json with the path "/var/acumos/datasource", and set the "target_system_url" attribute to ""
+  * if the user provided a file path as datasource, replace the hostpath attribute of the Data Broker deployment in solution.yaml with the user-provided file path, replace the "local_system_data_file_path" attribute in Data Broker.json with the path "/var/acumos/datasource", and set the "target_system_url" attribute to ""
-  * if the user provided a URL as datasource, set the "target_system_url" attribute in databroker.json to the URL, and set the "local_system_data_file_path" attribute to ""
+  * if the user provided a URL as datasource, set the "target_system_url" attribute in Data Broker.json to the URL, and set the "local_system_data_file_path" attribute to ""

 * create a namespace "acumos" using kubectl
 * create a secret "acumos-registry" using ~/.docker/config.json
 * invoke kubectl to deploy the services and deployments in solution.yaml
-* monitor the status of the databroker service and deployment, and when they are running, send databroker.json to the databroker via its /configDB API
+* monitor the status of the Data Broker service and deployment, and when they are running, send Data Broker.json to the Data Broker via its /configDB API
 * monitor the status of all other services and deployments, and when they are running

   * create dockerinfo.json with the service name, assigned IP address, and port of each service defined in solution.yaml
-  * send dockerinfo.json to the modelconnector service via the /putDockerInfo API
+  * send dockerinfo.json to the Model Connector service via the /putDockerInfo API
-  * send blueprint.json to the modelconnector service via the /putBlueprint API
+  * send blueprint.json to the Model Connector service via the /putBlueprint API

 ---------------------
 Operations User Guide